 Exciting progress has been made in restructuring the way that biodiversity data are displayed across the UK.

 Following the development of the NBN Atlas Scotland, Welsh Government and Natural Resources Wales have recognised the potential improvements to the way our collective biodiversity data are viewed and used through the Atlas platform.
 They therefore, secured funding for the development of an NBN Atlas Wales.
-This exciting news follows on from the successful pilot project in Scotland, and will help revolutionise the way that species data and interactions are viewed, interpreted, analysed and used in Wales.
+This exciting news followed on from the successful pilot project in Scotland, and will help revolutionise the way that species data and interactions are viewed, interpreted, analysed and used in Wales.

 This project is part of the work programme to build NBN Atlas infrastructure for England, Wales, Scotland and Northern Ireland.
 Each of these NBN Atlases has the same functionality and same basic design and is supported by a single database, the NBN Atlas, but offer users a more focused, local view of the national data holdings.